GSinger-Abt/streamlit_abt/README.md

 ##### Adding data
 It is possible to add additional data to the indicator map using the Add Data button   in the upper right of the window.

+*This repo contains a python script and geojson file that feed into a Streamlit WebApp.
+This WebApp can be accessed via https://madagascar-wvi-v2.streamlit.app/.
+At present, the app is not publicly available.
+If you would like, you can fork this repo and create your own free version of the map using Streamlit.IO.*

 In the resulting window click on the button labeled “Click to add data” to display a pop-up window to search for available data on ArcGIS online, a url or a file on the local machine.